About Me & Our Family

 My Approach & Philosophy to Breeding

-Breeding sounds like a fun and exciting thing to do and it came be.
+Breeding sounds like a fun and exciting thing to do and it came to be.
 However, nothing this fun, exciting and rewarding comes without risks.
 We take the health of our cats and kittens very seriously.
-These are more pets to us than a breeding cat.
+Here at SlvrPalace our cats are more pets to us, than breeding cats or a business.
+They are our family.
 If you are planning to breed there are so many things you should be aware of.
-Yes, it can be profitable, however it can also be a great expense, especially if something goes wrong.
-Intact females can develop pyometra, if this happens most vets will recommend spaying to save the female cats life, kittens can also become breech and you loose the kitten, litter or possibly even the queen.
+Yes, it can be profitable, however, it can also be a great expense some seasons, especially if something goes wrong.
+For example: any intact females can develop pyometra, a uterine infection that occurs due to heat cycles, and is always life threatening.
+If this happens, most vets will recommend spaying to save the life of the queen, although some vets will consider treating most do not.
+No breeder is exempt from this risk.
+Kittens can also become stuck or breech requiring emergency vet attention and you can also lose the kitten, litter, or possibly even the queen.
 Like any animal, health concerns can always pop up, making emergency vet needs a must.
-So never go into something like this without first calculating the cost and having a good mentor as well as a good vet.
+So never go into something like this without first calculating the cost, being prepared for such emergencies and having a good mentor as well as a good vet.

 My Background